 Companies Using Artificial Intelligence in Supply Chain Management

-Large retail companies are leading the way.
-Look at massive online sellers.
-They are essentially ai supply chain companies at this point.
-They use ai to predict exactly what products people in a specific postal code will buy next Tuesday.
-They move that inventory to a local distribution center before the orders even happen, optimizing the potential supply chain.
+The large retail organizations are leading the charge in this space.
+Take a look at the large online retailers.
+They’re really ai supply chain companies at this point.
+They’re using ai to predict exactly what people in a certain postal code will buy next Tuesday.
+They’re then moving that product to a local distribution center before those purchases are even made, optimizing the potential supply chain.

-Grocery chains use ai to manage perishable goods.
-They use machine learning and supply chain data to predict how many strawberries they will sell.
+Grocery stores are using ai to manage their supply chain on their perishable goods.
+They’re using machine learning and data related to supply chain management to predict how many strawberries they’re going to sell.
 This reduces food waste significantly.

-Automotive companies using artificial intelligence in supply chain management track thousands of car parts globally.
-If a microchip shortage happens, their ai systems instantly recalculate production schedules across multiple factories to minimize the downtime.
+Automotive companies using artificial intelligence in supply chain management: Thousands of car parts around the globe are tracked using ai in supply chain management.
+If there is a shortage in microchips, ai will recalculate production schedules in multiple plants immediately.

 What Supply Chain Leaders Are Doing Right

-The best supply chain professionals do not just buy technology for the sake of it.
-They focus on solving specific problems.
+The best supply chain managers aren’t just buying technology for the sake of buying technology.

-They use ai to optimize their most expensive routes.
-They deploy computer vision in their busiest warehouses to track missing boxes.
-They run pilot programs.
-They test an ai model in one region before rolling it out globally.
+They’re using AI to optimize their most expensive routes.
+They’re using computer vision in their most congested warehouses to locate misplaced boxes.
+They’re conducting pilots.
+They’re testing an AI solution in one region before deploying it worldwide.

 How to Prepare Their Supply Chains for AI